aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_solver-procedures-and-functions/gmp_solver_initializeenvironment.rst

     -  This procedure can be used in combination with a normal solve statement.

-    -  This procedure is only supported by GUROBI.
+    -  This procedure is only supported by Gurobi.

-    -  If the *computeserver* argument is not specified then the compute server must be specified via a Gurobi client license key file.
+    -  If the *computeserver* argument is not specified then the compute server must be specified via a Gurobi client license key file, or using the procedure :aimms:func:`GMP::Solver::SetEnvironmentStringParameter`.

     -  The *computeserver* argument can refer to a server using its name or its IP address.
 If you are using a non-default port, the server name